contactandyc/another-c-library/website/docs/2-timing/index.md

 ---
 path: "/2-timing"
 posttype: "ebook"
 title: "2.
-Timing Your Code"
+Timing Your Code (First Project)"
 ---

-# Timing Your Code (the first project)

 ## A brief introduction to C